5. Auto insurance

 Not having disability insurance can trip up some otherwise money-savvy individuals.

 Disability insurance provides money in the event you are unable to work for an extended period of time.
-The details may vary by insurer and policy, but most generally provide payments equal to 50 to 80 percent of your pre-disability earnings, according to legal site Nolo.
+The details may vary by insurer and policy.

-If you were to drop dead tomorrow, could your family pay the bills?
-Do they even have the cash to bury you?
+If you were to die tomorrow, could your family pay the bills?
+Do they even have the money to bury you?

-Again, unless you have plenty of cash in your coffers, you need life insurance.
+Unless you have plenty of cash in your coffers, you need to at least consider whether you or your loved ones would benefit from life insurance.
 Even if you’re wealthy, you might want a policy to help your family pay off estate taxes.